FINANCIAL AID AND SCHOLARSHIP INFORMATION

 · Your driver’s license number (if you have a driver’s license)

-· Your and/or your parents’/guardians’ most recent federal tax returns (IRS forms 1040, 1040EZ or 1040A)
+· Your and/or your parents’/guardians’ most recent federal tax returns (IRS forms 1040, 1040EZ or 1040A) for the 2023 tax year

 · Records of money earned, including W-2 forms and recent bank statements